electron/electron/docs/api/download-item.md

 ### `downloadItem.getSavePath()`

-Returns the save path of the download item.
+Returns `String` - The save path of the download item.
 This will be either the path set via `downloadItem.setSavePath(path)` or the path selected from the shown save dialog.